-Economic Development Team: Each Monday afternoon, staff representatives of Planning, Engineering, Building, and Emergency Services provide pre-application review for new developments.
+Economic Development Team: Staff representatives of Planning, Engineering, Building, and Emergency Services provide pre-application review for new developments at the convenience of potential applicants.
 This no fee review is designed to identify issues or challenges that may be associated with a development project and provides applicants with an opportunity to find design solutions.
 The Economic Development Team is committed to facilitating the development review process.

 Economic Vitality Corporation (San Luis Obispo)